 Insurance and fees:

-At present, we are contracted with the following insurance companies (although we may not be affiliated with all plans and networks in every company):
+At present, we are contracted with the following insurance companies for general therapy (not for psych testing or couples therapy - see below).
+Please note that insurance companies frequently change their plan structures, and we may not be affiliated with all plans and networks in every company listed below:

 If your insurance company is on our accepted list above: